opengisch/QField-docs/docs/how-to/map-styling-configuration.md

 The display expression is also used to search in layers.

-![The display expression will be used to represent features with an identification string throughout QField.](../assets/images/define_display_expression.png){width="500px"}
+!![The display expression will be used to represent features with an identification string throughout QField.](../assets/images/define_display_expression.png)

-# Read only, non-identifiable and searchable layers
+## Read only, non-identifiable and searchable layers

 Some layers in a project are just there for pure visual purpose.
 Such layers should not show up when a user taps somewhere to identify